Like a Prayer (album): Singles

 "Cherish" was released as Like a Prayers third single on August 1, 1989.
 It was well received by critics, who were surprised by the change of content and the music's lighter tone in contrast to the previous singles.
-In the United States, the single peaked at number two on the Hot 100, giving Madonna the record for the most consecutive top-five singles by any act, with 16.
-"Cherish" reached the first spot of the Adult Contemporary chart.
-Herb Ritts directed the music video, which depicts the singer in a beach interacting with mermen.
+In the United States, the single peaked at number 2 on the Hot 100, giving Madonna the record for the most consecutive top-five singles by any act, with 16.
+"Cherish" topped the Adult Contemporary chart.
+Herb Ritts directed the music video, which depicts the singer on a beach interacting with mermen.
 "Oh Father" was released on October 24.
-It was less successful than its predecessors, peaking at number 20 in the Hot 100 and ending Madonna's streak of 16 consecutive top five singles and 17 consecutive top ten singles.
-Critics reacted positively towards the track, highlighting its confessional nature.
+It was less successful than its predecessors, peaking at number 20 on the Hot 100 and ending Madonna's streak of 16 consecutive top-five singles and 17 consecutive top-ten singles.
+Critics reacted positively to the track, highlighting its confessional nature.
 The music video, directed by Fincher, was reportedly inspired by Madonna's memories of her own mother's funeral and shows a little girl stepping up to view her mother's coffin only to find the dead woman's lips have been sewn shut.

-Released on December 4, "Dear Jessie" reached the top 5 in the United Kingdom and Ireland; it was not released in America.
+Released on December 4, "Dear Jessie" reached the top five in the United Kingdom and Ireland; it was not released in America.
 Critics compared the track to the work of the Beatles.
 The music video combines live action and animation, portraying a young girl waking up in bed and interacting with fantasy characters.
 "Keep It Together" was the final single from Like a Prayer, released on January 31, 1990.
-In Australia, it was released on March 20 as a double A side with "Vogue".
+In Australia, it was released on March 20 as a double A-side with "Vogue".
 It peaked at number 8 on the Billboard Hot 100, becoming Madonna's 18th top-ten hit in the United States, breaking the record previously held by Aretha Franklin as the female solo artist with the most top-tens in history.